top of page

 Colour schemes and sample boards are part of the design pack so you can see the materials and finishes in person.

-• layouts that don’t support how you actually live
+• Creating layouts that don’t support how you actually live.

-• design paralysis and arguments when trades ask unexpected questions
+• Experiencing design paralysis and arguments when trades ask unexpected questions.

-These mistakes are not just stressful — they’re expensive.
-And they almost always cost more than hiring a designer early on.
+These mistakes are not just stressful; they’re expensive.
+They almost always cost more than hiring a designer early on.

 Professional design prevents wasted money and ensures your investment goes into the right things.